IBM Cloud Docs

 With IBM Cloud® for VMware Cloud Foundation as a Service, you can quickly provision a complete VMware® by Broadcom virtual data center (VDC) environment and control the capacity that is used to run VMware workloads.

-For single-tenant VDCs, the minimum instance configuration consists of two hosts (2 Sockets - 32 Cores and 192 GB RAM).
+For VMware Cloud Foundation (VCF) as a Service single-tenant VDCs, the minimum instance configuration consists of two hosts (2 Sockets - 32 Cores and 192 GB RAM).
 You can order up to 64 efficiency edges or one performance edge of medium size until more hosts are added to one of the clusters in the resource pool.

 You can deploy VDCs only to an existing Cloud Director site.
 Therefore, you must create a single-tenant Cloud Director site before you can create a single-tenant VDC.

-For VMware Cloud Foundation (VCF) as a Service multitenant, you start by creating the multitenant VDC.
-A VCF as a Service multitenant site is created automatically when you create the first multitenant VDC in a region.
+For multitenant instances, you start by creating the multitenant VDC.
+A multitenant site is created automatically when you create the first multitenant VDC in a region.
 All multitenant VDCs that you create in a region are associated with the same site.
-User access to the multitenant VDCs within the Cloud account is controlled through IAM policies against the site.

 For multitenant instances, the minimum instance configuration consists of one vCPU and 1 GB RAM.